GamerKing7844/Cosmos-Hub/README.md

 ### About the exploit:

-Cosmos Hub is an exploit that uses Rayfield UI (by Sirius) to bring you awesome features like speed adjustment, jump power adjustment, flying, noclipping and more.
-We use a one-time key system (that can be found below) to ensure user validation for the best experience.
+Cosmos Hub is a feature packed exploit for Roblox that uses Rayfield UI to deliver the best and most seamless user experience possible.

 ### How to use: